-Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare (as of 2021, this includes people with kidney failure, who were not eligible to enroll in most Advantage plans prior to 2021).
+Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare ( this includes people with kidney failure, who were not eligible to enroll in most Advantage plans prior to 2021).
 Medicare Advantage premiums are not higher for those under 65.
-But Medicare Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $7,550 per year for in-network care, plus the out-of-pocket cost of prescription drugs.
+But Medicare Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $8,300 per year for in-network care, plus the out-of-pocket cost of prescription drugs.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months if you didn’t have at least six months of continuous coverage prior to your enrollment (although not all of them choose to do so).
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the Medigap insurer can consider your medical history in determining whether to accept your application and at what premium.

 Original Medicare does not provide coverage for outpatient prescription drugs.
 More than half of Original Medicare beneficiaries nationwide have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.